Nested particle filters for online parameter estimation in discrete-time state-space Markov models: Introduction

-We also provide a numerical example, where we apply the proposed algorithm to jointly track the state variables and estimate the fixed parameters of a (stochastic version of the) Lorenz 63 system.
-The length of the observation periods for this example ($\sim 40,000$ discrete time steps) is large enough to make the application of the non-recursive SMC$^2$ algorithm impractical, while the proposed algorithm attains accurate estimates of the unknown parameters and tracks the state variables closely.
+To complement the analysis, we also provide a numerical example, where we apply the proposed algorithm to jointly track the state variables and estimate the fixed parameters of a (stochastic version of the) Lorenz 63 system.
+The length of the observation periods for this example ($\sim 40,000$ discrete time steps) is large enough to make the application of the non-recursive SMC$^2$ method impractical, while the proposed technique attains accurate estimates of the unknown parameters and tracks the state variables closely.